Elsie Paroubek: Funeral

 On May 13, the body of a well-dressed man was found in the canal at Willow Springs, some 20 miles from Lockport and 14 miles from Albany Avenue.
 He had no identification, only a Catholic holy card with a prayer in Polish, with the words "Sig.
 Hoff" written on it.
 Detectives believed this man also may have had some connection with Elsie's death.
 An anonymous letter was said to have been received by the detectives.
 The writer described having seen a little girl walking along the canal with a young man the day Elsie disappeared.
 On the same day, another loner living in a shack by the canal was identified as a possible person of interest.
 Mr. Kinsella, described as a "religious enthusiast," was "supposed to be demented."
 When he saw Detectives Gormley, Slad, and Froenicke approaching his home, he took off running, "making a move as if to draw a revolver."
 Calling out that they only wanted to question him, the officers fired their weapons into the air.
 After a three-mile chase through gullies and underbrush, Kinsella escaped into the forest.

-On May 15, Frank Paroubek told police he had spoken to a man he did not know who told him he had seen Elsie late in the afternoon of April 8 on Kedzie Avenue, south of 28th St., long after she was supposed to have been taken by the "gypsies."
+On May 15, Frank Paroubek told police he had spoken to a man he did not know who told him he had seen Elsie late in the afternoon of April 8 on Kedzie Avenue, south of 28th St., long after she was supposed to have been Romani people.
 Lt.
 Costello assigned detectives to find the man.
 The previous reported sighting of Elsie had her walking toward the canal on South Troy St., a half block south of her aunt's house.
 If the unknown man told the truth, Elsie was only three blocks away from a bridge.
 Despite the coroner's findings, Lt.
 Costello had become convinced that Elsie's death was an accident and that she had simply fallen into the canal, although Inspector Healey had had the canals and drainage ditches dragged repeatedly during the search.
 Coroner Hoffman continued to insist Elsie was murdered.
 Apparently some confusion had occurred during the initial examinations.
 The first physician (probably Dr. Kingston) to examine Elsie on the night of May 9 told Lt.
 Costello that she had drowned, with no marks of abuse, and Costello had repeated this when he spoke to the family.
 However, the following day, the same physician's autopsy findings concluded Elsie had not drowned and that she appeared to have been suffocated.

 Detectives surrounded a house near Madison and Robey streets, and threw a dragnet over the southwestern side of town for a former boarder in the Paroubek home.
 They continued to search for the anonymous writer of the nasty letters received by Frank Paroubek.
 Apparently neither the boarder, the writer, or the unknown man who had spoken to Frank were ever found.

 Two years later, on the anniversary of Elsie's funeral, Frank Paroubek died.
 He was forty-five years old.
 Karolina lived until December 9, 1927.
 Both are buried with Elsie in Bohemian National Cemetery.